KittyGiraudel/site/_posts/2021-10-08-understanding-the-gender-spectrum.md

 Let’s briefly talk about pronouns because pronouns are important.
 They are how many languages convey a sense of gender.
 English being a great language, it has a neutral pronoun _they/them_.
 It is encouraged to use it when referring to someone whose gender is unknown or undescribed.

-Some people might prefer others using these pronouns when referring to them to avoid conveying one gender or the other—it’s neutral that way.
+Some people might prefer others using these pronouns when referring to them to avoid conveying one gender or the other — it’s neutral that way.
 Kindly respect that.
 It’s not a whim, it’s how to establish one’s sense of self and being respected for who one is.
 It matters, even when they’re not around to hear it.

 Not all non-binary people use they/them pronouns.
 Not all men/women use he/she pronouns.
 It depends on one’s gender expression.